 - Description Keywords: words appearing at least twice in your app’s and your competitors’ app’ description.

 - Downloads Keywords: words that bring your app and your competitors most organic downloads.

 - Ranked Keywords: the list of the keywords for which both your app and your competitors are ranking in top 100 position.

 - Auto-suggestions: what the algorithms suggest users while they start typing a search.
 You can also check AppKeywords.io, a free Auto-suggestion Tool.

 - Search Ads keywords: top bidding keywords for both your app and your competitors.

 - Paid keywords: keywords for which you are bidding or your competitors are bidding on Search Ads.

 - Category keywords: the top ranked keywords from the top apps in your category.

-- Top/Worst Search Popularity Growth: keywords that either gained or lost the most interest amongst search users since the past day, week or month.
+- Top/Worst Search Popularity Growth: keywords that either gained or lost the most interest (search volume) amongst search users since the past day, week or month.